cgwyx/debian_prokka_panx_antismash_biodocker/README.md

 $ docker version

 On your host, type the following command lines to log into a BGDMdocker Container:
+1.Get Dockerfile
 $ git clone https://github.com/cgwyx/debian_prokka_panx_antismash_biodocker.git
 or: download “debian_prokka_panx_antismash_biodocker-master.zip” file
 $ unzip debian_prokka_panx_antismash_biodocker-master.zip

-Building images of workflow:
+2.Building images of workflow:
 $ cd ./debian_prokka_panx_antismash_biodocker/prokka_panx_antismash_dockerfile
 $ sudo docker build -t BGDMdocker:latest .

-Running a Container from image of BGDMdocker:latest:
+3.Running a Container from image of BGDMdocker:latest:
 $ sudo docker run -it --rm –v home:home –p 8000:8000 --name=BGDM-docker BGDMdocker:latest
 If you use the “-v home:home” parameter, Docker will mount the local folder /home into the Container under /home, storing all of your data in one directory in the home folder of the host operating system; then, you may access directories of home from inside the container.